Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --miss_rate MISS_RATE, -mr MISS_RATE
                             The percentage of nucleotides which can be no pair in the stem.
 Default is 0.25.
-      --min_u_tail_length MIN_U_TAIL_LENGTH, -mu MIN_U_TAIL_LENGTH
+      --min_u_tail MIN_U_TAIL, -mu MIN_U_TAIL
-                            The minimum U-tail length of terminator.
-Default is 3 nts.
+                            The minimum number of U in poly U-tail of terminator.
-      --range_u_tail RANGE_U_TAIL, -ru RANGE_U_TAIL
+                            Default is 5.
-                            The range (nucleotides) for detection of U-tail.
-For example, if --range_u_tail is 6 and
+      --mutation_u_tail MUTATION_U_TAIL, -uu MUTATION_U_TAIL
-                            --min_u_tail_length is 3, and there are 3 Us within 6
+                            The number of nts which are not U can be tolerated.
-                            nts, This candidate will be assigned as the terminator which has poly U-tail.
-Default is 6.
+                            Default is 2.
       --keep_multi_term, -kp
                             Sometimes, one gene is associated with multiple terminators In default, it will only keep the highly-